Conservative People's Party (Denmark): History

 In the 2011 parliamentary election for the Folketing (Danish national parliament), the Conservative People's Party won eight seats, 10 fewer than it had won in the previous election in 2007, and it received 4.9% of the vote, placing the party in eighth place nationally.
 On 27 September 2013, the Conservative People's Party received the current version of its logo: the colour of the letter "C" was changed to white, the circle-square retained its dark-green colour, and the circle-squared line was removed from it.
 At the same time, the party gave up being known as the Conservatives, reverting to its former name as the Conservative People's Party.

 At the 2015 election, the party did badly and was reduced to a mere six seats, which made it the smallest party in the Folketing.
-But Søren Pape Poulsen (who had taken over as leader the previous year) managed to double the party's seats in the 2019 election.
-Since then, several opinion polls have indicated that the party enjoys wider popular support than does Venstre.
+But Søren Pape Poulsen (who had taken over as leader the previous year) managed to double the party's seats to 12 in the 2019 election with 6.6% of the vote.
+After that election, several opinion polls indicated that the party enjoyed wider popular support than Venstre, but at the 2022 election gained just 5.5%, following an election campaign significantly influenced by affairs concerning Pape Poulsen's personal life.
+Poulsen died suddenly at the age of 52 on 2 March 2024, leaving the party leadership vacant.